Friday, November 11, 2016

 Maybe I don’t do much, he thought, as his last days in the store passed by.
 I’ve never once even shot my gun.

 As Miles pondered his current situation, he noticed that a little girl dropped her baby doll as the store door closed behind her.
-The Soldier ran into the street and stopped traffic to the give the girl her doll.
+The Soldier ran into the street and stopped traffic to give the girl her doll.
 In one of her hands, she held a cup of banana nut pudding.
 Being that it was too much to hold, she must have dropped her new toy doll.

 “Thank you so much,” the girl’s father said.
 He took the baby doll from Miles and shoved it under his arm while holding other bags filled with Christmas packages.
 “Oh, and I heard that Christmas Eve will be your last day at the shop.
 We’ll miss you!”

-While the Solider walked back into the shop, he was unaware of the listening ears that had heard of his departure.
+While the Soldier walked back into the shop, he was unaware of the listening ears that had heard of his departure.
 Two of the worst hoodlums in the neighborhood happened to be crossing the street at the moment of the conversation.

 “Did you hear that, Bubba Joe?
-The Heavenly Toy Soldier at the Toymaker’s Shop got the axe,” said Brother Jim, as he spoke with his hand covering his mouth.
+The Friendly Toy Soldier at the Toymaker’s Shop got the axe,” said Brother Jim, as he spoke with his hand covering his mouth.
 He wore a red flannel shirt and a heavy winter jacket with a knit hat.

 “Too bad that he’s not already fired,” Brother Jim said.
 “We could really ruin Christmas for a bunch of bratty kids!”